psf/black/README.md

   formats will be output.

-If any of these headers are set to invalid values, `blackd` returns a `HTTP 400` error response, mentioning the name of the problematic header in the message body. =======

-- `X-Line-Length`: corresponds to the `--line-length` command line flag.
-- `X-Skip-String-Normalization`: corresponds to the `--skip-string-normalization` command line flag.
-If present and its value is not the empty string, no string normalization will be performed.
-- `X-Fast-Or-Safe`: if set to `fast`, `blackd` will act as _Black_ does when passed the `--fast` command line flag.
-- `X-Python-Variant`: if set to `pyi`, `blackd` will act as _Black_ does when passed the `--pyi` command line flag.
-Otherwise, its value must correspond to a Python version or a set of comma-separated Python versions, optionally prefixed with `py`.
-For example, to request code that is compatible with Python 3.5 and 3.6, set the header to `py3.5,py3.6`.

 If any of these headers are set to invalid values, `blackd` returns a `HTTP 400` error response, mentioning the name of the problematic header in the message body.

-> > > > > > > master

 Apart from the above, `blackd` can produce the following response codes: